 What is a Computer Programmer?

-A computer programmer, or coder, is someone who writes computer software.
-The term computer programmer can refer to a specialist in one area of computer programming or to a generalist who writes code for many kinds of software.
+A computer programmer can be a specialist in one area of computer programming, or a generalist who writes code for many kinds of software.

-One who practices or professes a formal approach to programming may also be known as a programmer analyst.
-The term programmer can be used to refer to a software developer, software engineer, computer scientist, or software analyst.
-However, members of these professions typically possess other software engineering skills beyond programming.
+The term 'programmer' can be used to refer to a software developer, software engineer, computer scientist, or software analyst.
+However, individuals in these professions typically have other software engineering skills beyond programming.
 For this reason, the term programmer is sometimes considered an oversimplification of these other professions.

 This has sparked much debate amongst developers, analysts, computer scientists, programmers, and outsiders who continue to be puzzled at the subtle differences in these occupations.
 Within software engineering, programming (the implementation) is regarded as one phase in a software developmental process.